vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 Make sure to exit the **AcquireTwitterData** process group and head back to **NiFi Flow** level.

-This capture group consumes data from Kafka that was brought in by Spark Structured Streaming and streams the contents of the flowfiles to Druid.
+This capture group consumes data from Kafka that was brought in by Spark Structured Streaming and streams the contents of the flowfiles to HBase.

 Drop the process group icon ![process_group](assets/images/acquire-twitter-data/process_group.jpg) onto the NiFi canvas next to **AcquireTwitterData** process group.